Local church aims students for the bullseye of a Christ-centered life

 ”Every class that we do, there’s about a five- or ten-minute devotion time because that’s our purpose in this as an outreach is to get the word out there about our Lord and to bring people closer to each other and just having a fun time.”Ron Taylor – Youth Pastor, Emmanuel Baptist Church

-Everyone is welcome to attend classes every 1st, 2nd, and 4th Saturdays of the month.
+Everyone is welcome to attend classes every 1st, 2nd, and 4th Saturday of the month.